 As mentioned previously, FrontierNav uses a graph data model.
 However, as graphs are extremely flexible and lack restrictions, it helps to view the data in a relational model.
 That is why Data Tables are the primary interface for editing data.

 Initially, adding data is simple: You create tables and add columns to store values.
 However, as you introduce relationships between tables, you may end up at a point where you need to think about how you want the data to be organised so that everything is linked in an intuitive way for people to navigate.
-If you've worked with Relational Databases before, like PostgreSQL or MySQL, then this should be familiar.
-If not, it's easy to get started.
+If you have worked with Relational Databases before, like PostgreSQL or MySQL, then this should be familiar.
+If not, it is easy to get started.
 Think of it like a puzzle that you need to untangle.
 This process is known as normalisation.
 It takes practice but like most things, the more you do it, the easier it gets.